QuantLet/py-RobustM/README2.md

 First fill the `config.json` file, you can specify:

-- `dataset` (str): "SP100" to reproduce RobustM on SP100 or "global_bond_dl_portfolio" to reproduce EmbeddingPortfolio
+- `dataset` (str): "dataset1" or "dataset2" to reproduce EmbeddingPortfolio
 - `strats` (list): Strategy to evaluate, available strategies are `["GMV", "GMV_long", "GMV_lin", "GMV_nlin", "GMV_robust"]`
 - `window` (Optional[int]): default is 252 (one year), past window for parameters estimation